VikingMotorsports/conebot-discord/CONTRIBUTING.md

 ## Joining the VMS GitHub Organization

-You must be a current PSU student or recent grad and express desire to contribute to any project, capstone, or other.
+You must be a current PSU student and express desire to contribute to any project, capstone, or other.
 Currently, being part of the organization is not required to contribute to the discord bot.